Home

 Fake Head on Wings gives the Insect Second Chance

-This planthopper has the wing-tip eye patterns broken, looks like had been attacked by large predators.
+This Green Face Gum Hopper has the wing-tip eye patterns broken, looks like had been attacked by large predators.
 The eye patterns may have save its life, give the planthopper second chance to live.

 The planthopper has the eye-pattern markings on their tail -end wing-tips.
 Those markings effectively making the insects appear to be something that is facing the opposite direction.
 A confused predator, when striking at the mimic, most likely comes up with nothing more than a piece of wing and the insects get a chance to escape.
 The mimicry is known as Self mimicry.